 Why?
 It “Changes the burden of proof from the taxpayer to the assessor when a taxpayer appeals the assessment of real property to a board of equalization or to a circuit court.”

-C. The burden of proof shall be upon a taxpayer seekingrelief to show thatthe property in question is valued at more than its fair market value, thatthe assessment is not uniform in its application, or thatthe assessment is otherwise not equalized.
+CB.
+The burden of proof shall be upon the assessor when a taxpayer seekingseeks relief to show thatbecause the property in question is valued at more than its fair market value, thatthe assessment is not uniform in its application, or thatthe assessment is otherwise not equalized.
 In order to receive relief, the taxpayer must produce substantial evidence that the valuation determined by the assessor is erroneous and was not arrived at in accordance with generally accepted appraisal practice.
 Mistakes of fact, including computation, that affect the assessment shall be deemed not to be in accordance with generally accepted appraisal practice.

 Are you paying attention to the bills related to real estate in the Virginia General Assembly?